Zamiell/jud6s/README.md

 ## What Is It?

 This is a mod that stays very close to the original game while slightly tweaking it to be more fair for racing.
+It also fixes a ton of bugs that the developers have not bothered to fix in the vanilla game.

 It has been used in the [Roid Rage](http://roidragetv.weebly.com/) tournament and several [Balls of Steel](http://www.ballsofsteel.tv/) weekly tournaments.